Free guide: Investing in your 20s, 30s, 40s, 50s and 60s

 - Automatic rebalancing: Our algorithms keep your portfolio balanced to your specifications, which means you don’t have to worry about market fluctuations over-exposing you to one type of investment or risk.

-- Expert Pies: Tap into the knowledge of expert investors by using their “Pies” (aka investment portfolios) for your investments.
-You can even use an Expert Pie as a slice of your Pie!
+- Model Portfolios: Tap into the knowledge of expert investors by using their “Pies” (aka investment portfolios) for your investments.
+You can even use an Model Portfolio as a slice of your Pie!

 - Fractional shares: You can invest in stocks regardless of their share price even if you don’t want to buy a full share (or can’t afford to, based on your risk tolerance).
 Fractional shares make it possible to invest the exact dollar amount you want in the companies you admire.